Liner notes for

 "Caleb Rentpayer Medley"

 Because the 2022 Decemberweenvent calendar version of the "Caleb Rentpayer" music includes a surprise minor-key version (the "Funeral Dirge"), this also has a minor key twist.
 It opens with a variation on the "Linus and Lucy" bass line.
-I forget if I derived it from "Love Song" somehow or if I just thought this variation worked better for the "Love Song" melody than a straight theft of the actual "Linus and Lucy" bass line.
+I forget if I derived it from "Love Theme" somehow or if I just thought this variation worked better for the "Love Theme" melody than a straight theft of the actual "Linus and Lucy" bass line.
 I kept the "Linus and Lucy" harmonies (Ab and B) though.
-I added the "Love Song" melody played in the "horn fifths" style that the "Linus and Lucy" A section uses.
+I added the "Love Theme" melody played in the "horn fifths" style that the "Linus and Lucy" A section uses.
 Then, in the B section, we switch things up by using Eb minor instead of Eb major to match the "Funeral Dirge" minor key.
 I figured if I ran out of gas, and didn't end up doing all 24 days of the Decemberweenvent calendar, I wanted to be sure to do a "Linus and Lucy" homage in there somewhere.
 So this was it.

-An editor of the HRWiki editor (who was very awesome and supportive) wrote of this one that it brought "the Peanuts style theme front-and-center.
+An HRWiki editor (who was very awesome and supportive) wrote of this one that it brought "the Peanuts style theme front-and-center.
 Unfortunately, I think it sort of overshadowed the Caleb Rentpayer theme itself a little.
 Nevertheless, I hope you're planning to keep these up.
 If so, I'm looking forward to the rest!"

 The ride bell on the last note is meant to evoke the ride bell at the end of "Linus and Lucy" although in that recording, the bell comes after the last note rather than at the same time.